ZentrixLabs/ZLGetCert/README.md

 ## Configuration

 The application uses `appsettings.json` for configuration.
-Key settings include:
+All UI options are dynamically loaded from configuration, eliminating hardcoded values:

 ```json
 {